juliangruber/bisect-sorted-set/README.md

 # Bisect-Sorted-Set

-An in memory sorted set that uses binary serach on numeric indexes to find values next to each other.
+An in memory sorted set that uses binary search on numeric indexes to find values next to each other.

 ## Usage